Best Series for Starting Chapter BooksOctober 24, 2017

-Few mental images can create a feeling of warmth and love as a parent reading to his or her child before bedtime.
-As your children grow, both you and your children can easily make the leap beyond picture books to chapter books.
+Few mental images can create a feeling of warmth and love as much as a parent reading to his or her child before bedtime.
+As your children grow, both you and your children can easily make the leap from picture books to chapter books.
 While each child’s interests and attention spans vary greatly, here are five of the best chapter book series we’ve read that have our own children asking for just one more chapter before switching off the light.

 Magic Tree House

 Over the last quarter century, Mary Pope Osborne has struck a chord with young children through the adventures of Jack and Annie from Frog Creek, Pennsylvania.
 The series currently consists of 55 books, as well as 35 companion non-fiction books.
 The first 28 books are shorter and intended for younger readers, while the longer Merlin Mission books begin with Christmas in Camelot (#29), a story that may soon be coming to the big screen.

 Gertrude Chandler Warner wrote the first 19 books in the series from 1924-1976, but since subsequent authors resumed the series about Henry, Jessie, Violet, Benny, and their grandfather in 1991, the series has exploded to 145 novels, including the most recently released Election Day Dilemma in 2016.
 While the original story won’t be surpassed in the hearts of children, The Yellow House Mystery (#3) and Blue May Mystery (#6) are two favorites worth mentioning.